karshinuppal/Disney-Clone/README.md

 Homepage with a slider showcasing featured content.
 Search functionality to find movies and TV shows.
 User registration.
-Subscription and premium pages connected.
+Subscription and premium pages are connected.

 Technologies Used
 This project was built using the following technologies: